angeris/DisTrac/README.md

 Another component to our project, useful for epidemiologists and others, is the graphical interface.
 This interface consists of a 3D model of a globe, and on this globe we display a simulation of the disease's path predicted by our algorithms.

+## Thank You List
+Emilee Chen for the design.
+Eric from MongoDB for extensive help.